 Enjoying a talk?
 Let the speaker know!
 Quote a notable line on Twitter (use the #microconf hashtag), or tell them afterwards.

-MicroConf is unique in that there are keynote talks as well as talks from attendees.
+MicroConf is unique in that there are keynote talks and talks from attendees.
 Here are some tips for speaking at MicroConf:

 "It’s really great, but because of all the like-minded people there are to meet and learn from, not because of the talks.
 I think it would be even better if they cut down on the speaking and added more structured opportunities for discussions, especially for the introverts." – Adam Wathan